AlexWatson1212/embracing-authenticity/_pages/reparenting.md

 ---

+### 🕯️ Closure Ritual: When They Disappear Without a Word

+For when someone ghosts you.
+For when they fade without explanation.
+For when you’re left wondering why.

+---

+🫶 **Step 1: Speak the Truth You Know**

+> “They didn’t say goodbye.
+They didn’t tell me why.
+But I know it wasn’t because I was unworthy.
+It was because they couldn’t face the discomfort of being honest.”

+Ghosting is a reflection of their emotional avoidance, not your value.

+---

+🧠 **Step 2: Say What You Wish They Had Said**

+Speak it out loud or write it down — not because they’ll hear it, but because you need to.
+Something like:

+> “Hey, I’ve decided to step away.
+I’m sorry I didn’t have the courage to tell you that directly.
+You didn’t do anything wrong.
+This is about me not being able to meet you where you are.”

+Now read that back and say:

+> “Even if they didn’t say it, I deserved to hear that.
+I deserved clarity.”

+---

+📝 **Step 3: Give Yourself the Closure**

+You can say this gently to yourself — or write it down, fold it, and burn or bury it if that feels meaningful.

+> “I release the need for answers.
+I don’t need to chase or explain myself.
+I deserve relationships where communication is mutual and respect is consistent.
+If someone disappears from my life without care, they don’t belong in my future.”

+---

+🌱 **Step 4: A Grounding Reminder**

+> “I may feel rejected, but I am not worthless.
+I may feel disappointed, but I am still open-hearted.
+I will not ghost myself.
+I will stay with me.”

+---

 ### 🧱 Rebuilding from Within

 Each post I write, each truth I speak, it feels like I’m placing a block onto some kind of internal LEGO structure.